exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 This will create log files in the database `/tmp/` folder.
 Please check the `exasol_container_sockets` folder during the Virtual Schema creation or query run.

+You can set the `LogLevel` to number from `0` (Disables all logging) to `6` (Logs all driver activity).
+For more information please checkout the [Cloudera Hive JDBC Manual](https://docs.cloudera.com/documentation/other/connectors/hive-jdbc/latest/Cloudera-JDBC-Driver-for-Apache-Hive-Install-Guide.pdf) section on "Configuring Logging".

 ## Troubleshooting

 ### Virtual Schema and Hive 1.1.0